github/developer.github.com/content/changes/2015-02-27-licenses-api.md

 author_name: benbalter
 ---

-We're introducing a new [license API](/v3/licenses) preview to support [open source licensing GitHub.com](https://github.com/blog/1964-license-usage-on-github-com).
+We're introducing a new [license API](/v3/licenses) preview to support [open source license usage on GitHub.com](https://github.com/blog/1964-license-usage-on-github-com).

 To access the API during the preview period, you must provide a custom [media type](/v3/media) in the `Accept` header: